kitten/fluorine/docs/introduction/concepts.md

 ## <a id='flux-and-unidirectional-dataflow'></a>[Flux and Unidirectional Dataflow](#flux-and-unidirectional-dataflow)

 Fluorine stands in the "tradition" of a lot of other Flux frameworks.
-By that specifically we're referring to the unidirectional data flow, and some other properties of Flux.
+In particular, we're referring to the unidirectional data flow, and some other properties of Flux.

-But even if you haven't worked with other Flux frameworks before, **fear not!**
+Even if you haven't worked with other Flux frameworks before, **fear not!**
 Fluorine isn't difficult to use or understand.
 On the contrary, it was designed to be reasonable and as simple as possible, by adhering to the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).